Within Close Range: The Checkered Beacon

 Within Close Range: Mr. Dieden

-I hate P.E. and the sight of green once again spreading across the corner of Artesian Park across from school each spring.
+And the sight of green grass once again spreading across the corner of Artesian Park across from school each spring.

 The southeast corner, to be exact, where I suffer through the tortures of Physical Education with activities such as catching a first softball… with my nose… and the annually humiliating 400 yard dash, a quarter mile of side cramps and red-faced misery.